Russian Thistle Control

 What to Look For

 It can be seen in its seedling stage in late April, which resembles a small brush.
-From late June to August, the leaves become shorter in length and lose its soft, flexibility by becoming stiff with sharp pointed stems.
+From late June to August, the leaves become shorter in length and lose their soft flexibility by becoming stiff with sharp, pointed stems.

-During the fall and early winter months, the Russian thistle begins to die and break off from their roots at the base of the stem turning into the tumbleweed and rolling wherever the wind takes it.
+During the fall and early winter months, the Russian thistle begins to die and break off from its roots at the base of the stem, turning into tumbleweed and rolling wherever the wind takes it.

-Besides the colorful flowers, the Russian thistle is most noticed when piles of moveable round shrubs are seen blowing across your property until its pushed against a structure.
+Besides the colorful flowers, the Russian thistle is most noticeable when piles of moveable round shrubs blow across your property until it's pushed against a structure.

 This weed will germinate when temperatures are between 52 and 90 degrees Fahrenheit.